 I hold various other outdoor qualifications including climbing, canoeing and sea kayaking which has allowed me to work in other fields and environments.

-I worked for the North Wales Wildlife Trust as Project Officer on a youth development project focusing on coastal and marine wildlife.
+I have worked for educational charities including The Outward Bound Trust and the North Wales Wildlife Trust.
 I hold the NCFE Coastal Leader Award with experience and knowledge of environmental education methodologies, creating and managing projects and health & safety.
 I have experience carrying out citizen science projects and surveys, as well as leading practical conservation tasks.

-I am also a qualified National Park Ranger for Umhverfisstofnun (The Environment Agency, Iceland).
+I am also a qualified National Park Ranger for Umhverfisstofnun (The Environment Agency, Iceland) and have worked as a Seasonal Ranger for the Cairngorms National Park Authority.

 FIELD STUDIES GUIDE (NST)